cesarrew/angular-wildfly-basic-seed/README.md

 # angular-wildfly-basic-seed

-A very simple seed that includes only the essential to start a project with Angular 2, PrimeNG and Wildfly 10 in the back-end.
+A very simple seed that includes only the essential to start a project with Angular, PrimeNG and Wildfly 10 in the back-end.

 Note: If you need a seed to a front-end project only, use https://github.com/cesarrew/angular-basic-seed.git.